abbasudo/laravel-purity/index.md

 ```

 ### Silent Exceptions
-By default, purity silences it own exceptions (not sql exceptions). to change that behavior change `silent` index to `false` in config file.
+By default, purity silences its own exceptions. to change that behavior change the `silent` index to `false` in the config file.

 ```php
 // configs/purity.php